llvm/llvm-iwg/discourse_migration/userguide.md

 This table explains the mapping from mailing lists to categories in Discourse.
 The email addresses of these categories will remain the same, after the migration.
+Obsolete lists will become read-only as part of the Discourse migration.

 | Mailing lists         | category in Discourse |